 GTFOHWTBS!
 Kanye Has Hissy Fit About Kim Kardashian Dressing “Too Sexy” And She SHOOS Him Away

-Fans Are Reacting To Kim’s Response To Kanye Criticising Her “Sexy” Style
+Fans Are Reacting To Kim’s Response To Kanye Criticizing Her “Sexy” Style

 In case you were wondering why Kanye West had such a long face in photos with Kim Kardashian as they attended the Met Gala this summer, it’s because he didn’t approve of his wife’s sexy outfit.